robert-tang-0207/message-queue-lecture/PRESENTATION2.md

 # Presentation Guide: Concept of Messaging Systems and Examples

+## Slide 0: Title Slide
+- **Title**: Concept of Messaging Systems and Examples
+- **Content**:
+  - Presenter Name: Robert Tang
+  - Date: July 5, 2025
+- **Visual**: Clean professional background with title text and presenter information.
+- **Notes**: Opening slide to introduce the presentation topic and presenter.

 ## Slide 1: What is a Messaging System and Why We Use?
 - **Title**: Introduction to Messaging Systems
 - **Content**:
   - **Definition**: Messaging systems enable asynchronous communication between applications by transmitting messages (data) through a broker or platform.
+They act as intermediaries that facilitate reliable data exchange between distributed systems without requiring direct connections.
   - **Key Components**: Producers (send messages), Consumers (receive messages), and Brokers (manage message delivery).
   - **Why Use?**:
     - **Decoupling**: Producers and consumers operate independently.